SilkRose/Pony/stories/scrap-story/scrap-story.md

 > Total: 120.96
 > Paid: 121

-The first time she saw one of these receipts it took her a moment to understand it.
-It's pretty simple once you know it though.
-Gross is your total weight of you, your wagon, and your metal.
-Tare is the weight of just you and your wagon.
-Net is the weight of just your metal.
-Price is the amount of bits for a full ton of two-thousand pounds.
-Total is how much you made.
-Price is how much they paid you.
-They round to the ceiling of what you made.
+The first time she had seen one of these receipts, it had taken her a moment to understand it.
+It was pretty simple once she learned it, though.
+Gross was the total weight of you, your wagon, and your metal.
+Tare was the weight of just you and your wagon.
+Net was the weight of just your metal.
+Price was the amount of bits for a full ton of two-thousand pounds, and total was how much you earned.
+They rounded up when they paid you.

-One hundred and twenty one bits is pretty good for a single night in a small town like Ponyville.
+One hundred and twenty one bits was pretty good for a single night in a small town like Ponyville.
 Oxide smiled as she put her receipt away with the bits in the wooden box on the front of her wagon.
 She left the junkyard and went home to get ready for tomorrow.

 ***

 It was the next day and she was pulling her wagon into a different junkyard this time.
-She was taking in her specialty metal and had to take it to a different junkyard.
-The one she went to before only buys regular metal and not separated metal.
+She was taking in her specialty metal.
+The junkyard she had been to yesterday only bought regular metal in bulk, not separated metal.

 She got into the line for sorted metal and waited for her turn.
 After she got home yesterday she cleaned and sorted all her specialty metal.
 She had all kinds of metal: aluminium, copper, brass, wire, cast aluminium, and stainless steel.

-When it came to specialty metal, you had to clean it and sort it. they weighed each type individually and if it wasn't clean you get paid less.
+Specialty metal needed to be cleaned and sorted.
+They weighed each type individually, and if it wasn't clean, they paid less.
 Oxide always did her best to clean the metal.

+This junkyard wasn't in Ponyville, so she wanted to make it worth the trip when she did come.
 She would let the metal build up until it filled a whole wagon.

-This junkyard wasn't in Ponyville, so she wanted to make it worth the trip when she did come.
 She trotted forward as the pony in front of her backed their wagon into the first bay that was at the front of the building.
 Oxide almost always got sent to the second bay, on the side of the building, since she had a longer wagon than most.

-A pony trotted up to her, he had a black coat with a grey mane.
+A pony trotted up to her.
+He had a black coat with a grey mane.
 "Hello miss, what type of metal you got?"

 "A bit of everything, pretty much."